zammad/zammad-user-documentation/advanced/ticket-actions/link.rst

    :alt: Link dialog
    :align: center

    The link dialog.
-Specify a ticket to merge into by ID (1), or select one from the list (2).
+Specify a ticket to link with by ID (1), or select one from the list (2).

 .. tip:: Linked tickets may optionally be organized into a parent-child hierarchy.